Bearded Dragon Care Sheet

 New Bearded Dragon Owner Shopping List and Quick Care Guide

-Slate Tile, Branches, Rock for Basking – NO HEAT ROCKS!!!!
+Tile, Grapevine Branches, Rock for Basking – NO HEAT ROCKS!!!!

-A piece of slate tile placed directly below the basking spot, basking rock/platform, and driftwood/grapevine wood branches are excellent choices for cage furniture.
-Dragons are semi arboreal and love to climb.
-Climbing helps with proper muscle development and assists in the prevention of obesity. ** If a hammock is used, cool side only.
-Please note, hammocks can harbor bacteria as well as cause a dragon to lose a nail/sustain injury due to snagging.
+A piece of slate tile placed directly below the basking spot on a riser (1/2 pavers are great for this), basking rock/platform, and driftwood/grapevine wood branches are excellent choices for cage furniture.
+Dragons love to climb!
+It’s a natural behavior for them and aids in proper growth and development.
+If a hammock is used, cool side only.

 Don’t forget to provide a hide for your dragon!